-Aperson is guilty of sexual abuse in the first degree when he or she subjects another person to sexual contact:
+A person is guilty of sexual abuse in the first degree when they subject another person to sexual contact:

-- 1. By forcible compulsion; or - 2.
-When the other person is incapable of consent by reason of being physically helpless; or - 3.
-When the other person is less than eleven years old.
+- 1) By forcible compulsion; or - 2) When the other person is incapable of consent by reason of being physically helpless; or - 3) When the other person is less than eleven years old.
 Sexual abuse in the first degree is a class D felony.